-More evidence that the people of Zarahemla were not a unified group who followed a single cultural tradition can be seen in Ammon's encounter with Limbi.
+More evidence that the people of Zarahemla were not a unified group who followed a single cultural tradition can be seen in Ammon's encounter with Limhi.
 The Zeniffite king reported to Ammon that not long before, he had sent an exploring party to locate Zarahemla, but, it turned out, they reached the Jaredite final battleground instead.
-At the point when Limbi told about that expedition, Ammon was oddly silent on one related point.
-Since he was himself "a descendant of Zarahemla" (Mosiah 7:13), we might have anticipated that he would recall Coriantum, the final Jaredite king as described for us in Omni 1:20-22.
+At the point when Limhi told about that expedition.
+Ammon was oddly silent on one related point.
+Since he was himself "a descendant of Zarahemla" (Mosiah 7:13), we might have anticipated that he would recall Coriantumr, the final Jaredite king as described for us in Omni 1:20-22.
 Why did Ammon not remember that chief Zarahemla's ancestors had this dramatic tradition of an earlier people, the Jaredites, who occupied the land of Desolation and who became extinct except for this wounded alien ruler who lived among the Jewish newcomers for nine months?
-Surely he would immediately have related the twenty-four gold plates and the corroded artifacts to the tradition to which Limbi referred.
-Instead, Ammon seems as ignorant of Coriantum as Limhi was.
+Surely he would immediately have related the twenty-four gold plates and the corroded artifacts to the tradition to which Limhi referred.
+Instead, Ammon seems as ignorant of Coriantumr as Limhi was.
 This suggests that different segments of the "Mulekite" population did not all share the same traditions.

 Further reason to see variety among the "Mulekites" is provided by the Amlicites (see Alma 2).
 In their rebellion against being ruled by the Nephites, they mustered a large rebel force, about the same size as the loyal Nephite army.
-They "came" from some distinct settlement locality of their own (surely from downriver) to challenge Alma's army.
-There can be little question, it seems to me, that they constituted a numerous population with their own history and cultural features whom the intruding Nephite elite ruled only with difficulty.
-These Amlicites may have been broadly categorized together with "the
+They "came" from some distinct settlement locality of their own (surely from downriver, it turns out) to challenge Alma's army.10 There can be little question, it seems to me, that they constituted a numerous population with their own history and cultural features whom the intruding Nephite elite ruled only with difficulty.
+These Amlicites may have been ethnically categorized together with "the people of Zarahemla," although residing at a distance from the city of Zarahemla and so never headed by the chief whom Mosiah had encountered and co-opted.
+The Amlicites, like Ammon and the Zeniffites, seem not to have traced any connection with Mulek but set themselves apart only under their current leader's name, Amlici.
+Perhaps they were a local group or set of groups derived in part from Jaredite ancestry or perhaps from ancestors other than Mulek who arrived with his party.